smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/ERD/README.md

 Exit 1
 ```

+### Issues

 Specifically the following are handled:

-* View definitions needs CDATA
+* View definitions needs to be the CDATA type.
-* current_user() is not handled correctly
+* The postgres function current_user() is not handled correctly.
-* The usual description substitutions (& => &amp; etc).
+* The usual description substitutions (& => &amp;amp; etc).
 These get very specific in the sahusland example data and you cannot use CDATA in a description field
-* Functional indexes blow the program and are removed
+* Functional indexes blow the program and have been removed.

-Beware that unhandled &lt; and &gt; in the description field will cause parse failure.
+**Beware that unhandled *&lt;* and *&gt;* in the description field will cause parse failure.**